gallettilance/gallettilance.github.io/assignments/assignment7.md

 ### 1. Hypothesis Testing

 - **Workflow**:
-  - **First**, users will generate data using the specified parameters (done in Assignment 6).
+  - **First**, users will generate data using the specified parameters.
-  - **Next**, they can choose to perform hypothesis testing based on the generated data (new for this assignment).
+  - **Next**, they can choose to perform hypothesis testing based on the generated data.

 - **User Inputs**:
   - **Parameter to Test**: Allow the user to select whether to test the **slope** or **intercept**.